 - You will receive an email from Dining Services with a form to choose your meals daily.
 Meals will be delivered to your university-designated, on-campus location.
-Your COVID Care Coordinator will ask if you have allergies and dietary needs, and will alert Dining Services about these needs.
+Your Covid Care Coordinator will ask if you have allergies and dietary needs, and will alert Dining Services about these needs.

-- Isolation lasts for at least 10 days — possibly longer if you continue to have a fever or other COVID-19 symptoms have not improved.
+- Isolation lasts for at least 10 days — possibly longer if you continue to have a fever or other Covid-19 symptoms have not improved.
 You will not be tested prior to your return to in-person activities.

 - Once you are released from isolation housing, you may resume in-person classes and move about campus.

 In quarantine and isolation housing, you will have: